MongoDB (NASDAQ:MDB) Posts Earnings Results, Beats Expectations By $0.38 EPS

-MongoDB (NASDAQ:MDB – Get Rating) issued its quarterly earnings results on Thursday.
+MongoDB (NASDAQ:MDB – Get Rating) posted its quarterly earnings results on Thursday.
 The company reported $0.56 earnings per share for the quarter, topping analysts’ consensus estimates of $0.18 by $0.38, Briefing.com reports.
-The company had revenue of $368.28 million during the quarter, compared to analyst estimates of $347.77 million.
-MongoDB had a negative net margin of 23.58% and a negative return on equity of 44.73%.
-The business’s revenue for the quarter was up 29.0% compared to the same quarter last year.
-During the same period in the prior year, the business posted ($1.15) EPS.
+MongoDB had a negative return on equity of 44.73% and a negative net margin of 23.58%.
+The company had revenue of $368.28 million during the quarter, compared to the consensus estimate of $347.77 million.
+During the same period last year, the business earned ($1.15) EPS.
+The business’s quarterly revenue was up 29.0% on a year-over-year basis.
 MongoDB updated its Q2 guidance to $0.43-0.46 EPS and its FY24 guidance to $1.42-1.56 EPS.

 MongoDB Price Performance